RuedigerMoeller/kontraktor/README.md

 * implement actors in JavaScript and transparently call them from java.

 **Future plans:**
-* MultiCast ESB based on actor serviced [planned by adapting fast-cast]
+* MultiCast ESB based on an actors-as-microservice metaphor [planned by adapting fast-cast]
 * Implement briges to other languages like Go, Dart, .. [currently only JavaScript supported]

 [*Note:* A plan is something which has not been done yet and *might* be done in the future ;) ]